 Issuing Bank

 The financial institution that issues the credit card.
 Examples of credit card issuers are Bank of America, Chase, and Citibank.
 The issuing bank receives the payment authorization request from the network.
-It then either approves or declines the transaction.
+It then makes the critical decision of either approving or declining the transaction.

 As you can see, there are many different parties involved in each transaction.
 Understanding who the key players are is very beneficial.
-Payment processing is one of the highest costs small business owners have to face.
+Restaurant payment processing is one of the highest costs small business owners may have to face.
 Knowing about the credit card transaction process is the first step.
 It will allow you to save money and make smarter business decisions.

 The Transaction Process